EscolaLMS/headless-format/source/index.md

 ## What is Learning Management System - LMS

-The most popular LMS is Moodle [^3], released on 20 August 2002 because it's available for free as open course software, distributed under the GNU General Public License.
+The most popular LMS in the world is Moodle [^3], released on 20 August 2002, as Open Source software, distributed under the GNU General Public License, which is probably one of the reasons of its popularity.

-Moodle is program written in PHP that is being served by machine that use PHP.
-That means that all of the actions for administrators, course creators, students and any other roles does require to connect to machine (server) that serves Moodle.
-This is a monolith architecture, which means that all moodle components are PHP based working on one machine that parses moodle source code every time there is a request from the browser.
+Moodle is an application written in PHP that is being served by a machine that uses PHP.
+That means that all of the actions for administrators, course creators, students and any other roles does require to connect to the hosting machine (server) that serves Moodle.
+This is an example of monolith architecture, which means that all Moodle components are PHP based working on one machine that parses moodle source code every time there is a request from the browser.
 Components of the program are interconnected and interdependent in a tightly-coupled architecture.

-Most other popular LMS works very similar, as they monolith architecture is the most popular among the LMS
+Most other popular LMS work very similarly, as the monolith architecture is the most prevalent design among available LMS software.

 ## LMS Monolith Architecture

-It the diagram below there is Moodle monolith architecture
+The diagram below show Moodle monolith architecture

 ![LMS monolith architecture.
 Moodle technical architecture](images/moodle1.png)

-All the LMS Features that includes
+All the LMS Features, including

 - Managing courses, users and roles
 - Online assessment